In this section

 Please remember to read the disclaimer.

-and approved by the Nursing Clinical Effectiveness Committee.
-Updated December 2015.
+development of this nursing guideline was coordinated by Kate Glassford, Nurse Coordinator & Clinical Nurse Specialist Platypus Ward, and approved by the Nursing Clinical Effectiveness Committee.
+Updated December 2018.